kleis-technology/terraform-training/tutorials/TP3/README.md

 ### Goal

-You will build a Terraform configuration to instantiate a Debian Booster virtual machine.
+You will build a Terraform configuration to instantiate a Debian virtual machine.
 The default behavior of this instance will be to allow SSH connections authenticated with your ssh key.
 In a second step, you will update this instance to serve a simple web page.

 ### Context